awsdocs/amazon-athena-user-guide/doc_source/glue-upgrade.md

 A wizard in the Athena console can walk you through upgrading to the AWS Glue console\.
 The upgrade takes just a few minutes, and you can pick up where you left off\.
 For information about each upgrade step, see the topics in this section\.

-For information about working with data and tables in the AWS Glue Data Catalog, see the guidelines in [Best Practices When Using Athena with AWS Glue](glue-best-practices.md)\.
+For information about working with data and tables in the AWS Glue Data Catalog, see the guidelines in [Best practices when using Athena with AWS Glue](glue-best-practices.md)\.

 ## Step 1 \- Allow a user to perform the upgrade<a name="upgrade-step1"></a>